Nadir Ali Shah: Legacy

 Nadir Ali Shah's successor after his death in 1974 was his nephew, Murshid Arif Ali Shah, who continued his legacy until his passing in 2022 at the age of seventy-nine.
 These spiritual leaders left behind a profound impact, with hundreds of thousands of devoted followers in Pakistan and around the world, known for their unwavering commitment to God and service to humanity.
-Murshid Arif Ali Shah was succeeded by his sons.
+Murshid Arif Ali Shah was succeeded by his sons, Murshid Shafaat Ali Shah and Murshid Saadat Ali Shah.

 Notably, the Langar khana (free food facility) of Nadir Ali Shah remains a focal point of his legacy.
 Situated within the dervish lodge also known as Kafi in Sehwan Sharif, this charitable center continues to provide three meals a day to thousands of individuals each day.
-This noble endeavor virtually sustains the entire impoverished population of the town, as well as travelers passing through.
+This endeavor virtually sustains the entire impoverished population of the town, as well as travelers passing through.
 The facility is manned by dozens of devoted malangs (dervishes), who tirelessly prepare and distribute the food.

 In addition, his followers have established numerous free drinking water Sebils throughout Sehwan Sharif, offering cold water to countless individuals each day.
 Moreover, the center offers accommodations for travelers in its designated travelers' lodge.
 A free health center is also established, providing medical treatment to individuals from both local and distant areas.